Non-Surgical Triangular fibrocartilage complex tear and distal radioulnar instability

 The researchers did find that Traumatic central tears can be treated with arthroscopic debridement alone.
 Arthroscopic repair with an all-inside repair can improve return rates to sport over an outside-in technique for ulna-sided tears.
 But these were not conclusive, writing: “Future prospective studies should aim to establish the optimal treatment modalities for triangular fibrocartilage tears.

-As with any medical treatment, some people will benefit, some people will not.
-The controversy surrounding surgery for triangular fibrocartilage tears comes from papers like that published in the medical journal Arthroscopy (2) (November 2018).
-This from Wake Forest University School of Medicine.
+As with any medical treatment, some people will benefit, and some people will not.
+The controversy surrounding surgery for triangular fibrocartilage tears comes from papers like that published in the medical journal Arthroscopy (6) (November 2018).
+This is from Wake Forest University School of Medicine.

 “After ruling out additional potential pain generators for ulnar-sided wrist pain, arthroscopic debridement for triangular fibrocartilage complex pathology can be an effective means for decreasing pain and improving function in the short term.
 Arthroscopic skills aside, this procedure will not work for all comers, and establishing realistic patient expectations is essential for optimal outcomes.”

-- In other words even if you get the triangular cartilage removed or the bone shaved down, there remains the possibility of continuing grinding wrist wrist instability.
+- In other words, even if you get the triangular cartilage removed or the bone shaved down, there remains the possibility of continuing grinding wrist instability.
 Don’t take our word for it.
 Listen to the surgeons.

 We would like to stress again that surgery for Triangular fibrocartilage complex tear can help many people.
 These are typically not the people we see in our office.
-We see the people after surgery or those whom their surgeon evaluated their situation and could not give a confident expectation that surgery would provide the hoped for pain relief and increase in function.
+We see the people after surgery or those whose surgeon evaluated their situation and could not give a confident expectation that surgery would provide the hoped-for pain relief and increase in function.

 - The researchers of this study hypothesized that a triangular fibrocartilage complex tear could change the ulnar variance, which may be the cause of ulnar impaction syndrome.